9 Handy Holiday Decorating Tips

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Typically, we rely on everything from metal wreath holders to staples, nails and even thumbtacks to affix holiday wreaths to our front doors.
 Here are 12 DIY Christmas wreath ideas that are easy and festive.
 Problem is, all of these familiar hanging methods leave marks and scars.

 Skip those old methods and try a less damaging tactic — removable plastic hooks.
 Place an upside-down Command hook on the interior side of your door, loop your wreath’s ribbon or some fishing line around the hook and drape it over the front of the door.
-Plus, check out these 100 ideas for Christmas tree decorations and get in the holiday spirit.
+You can also use a wreath hanger for an easier way to hang your wreath.
+Plus, check out these outrageous outdoor holiday decorations and get in the holiday spirit.